 Contrary to what you might think, thicker stalks are tastier and more tender than the thins ones.
-The thinner stalks have more of the tough outer layer than the thick stalks, so choose asparagus that's thicker.
+The thinner stalks have more of the tougher outer layer than the thick stalks, so choose asparagus that's thicker.

-Grilling asparagus requires a medium to medium hot fire.
+Grilling asparagus requires a medium, to medium-hot fire.